paulstrife88/sql-log-analyzer/README.md

 2. Most popular authors by articles' views
 3. Days in which the HTTP invalid request where more that 1% of the daily total

-The script will automatically create any of the needed SQL views.

 ## Usage